 Is anyone trying to stop future attacks?

-So, you’ve read this far and realized that DDoS attacks cannot be prevented and attacks are continuing to get worse.
+So, you’ve read this far and realized that distributed denial-of-service attacks cannot be prevented and attacks are continuing to get worse.
 Is there any hope?
 Well, yes.
-There are various internet intelligence companies who collect and share data about DDoS attacks.
+There are various internet intelligence companies that collect and share data about DDoS attacks.
 This data can be used to track down the perpetrators, identify affected hosts and botnets, and understand the evolution of DDoS attacks.
 In fact, many peers and competitors in the industry have joined forces to understand and combat attacks.
 For example, last summer’s WireX Botnet was disrupted by the collaboration of researchers from multiple companies (Akamai, Cloudflare, Flashpoint, Google, Oracle Dyn, RiskIQ, Team Cymru, and more).
 This cooperation is a great example of how these companies and others are working towards improving the quality of the internet for everyone.

 How can I protect my service from a DDoS attack?